lala-la-flaca/DevOpsBootcamp_Exercise_7_Docker/README.md

 app-docker-exercises-1  | Caused by: org.springframework.beans.BeanInstantiationException: Failed to instantiate [java.sql.Connection]: Factory method 'getConnection' threw exception with message: Access denied for user 'unicorn'@'%' to database 'team-member-projects'
 ```

 Even though the official documentation states that MYSQL_DATABASE is optional and that providing a user and password grants the user superuser access, the database was not created when using team-member-project.
-Instead, I had to use the same name as server-db, as the user was only granted access to the mysql database.
+Instead, I had to use the same name as server-db, as the user was only granted access to the mysql-db database.

 <img src="https://github.com/lala-la-flaca/DevOpsBootcamp_Exercise_7_Docker/blob/main/Img/Official%20Documentation.png" width=800 />